-Article 45(1) of the CC establishes, as a general rule, that the substantive law applicable to tort liability is determined by the law of the country in which the main activity that caused the damage occurred.
-If the law of the country where the damage occurred considers the defendant liable, but the law of the country in which the activity took place does not, the former is applicable, as long as the defendant should have envisaged that his act or omission would result in damage.8
+cases of negligence (Article 494) and a general limitation period of three years (Article 498).
+According to the CC rules, private antitrust liability depends on the fulfilment of five cumulative requirements: (1) conduct (act or omission) controllable by human resolution; (2) the conduct's unlawfulness; (3) the imputation of the conduct to a wrongdoer; (4) the existence of damages; and (5) a causal link between the conduct and the damage.
+Furthermore, one should not preclude the possibility of a damages claim being brought under contractual liability in cases where a contract exists between the wrongdoer and the entity suffering the damage, and there is a breach of a contractual obligation or any ancillary duty.
+The Portuguese Civil Procedure Code ('the CPC') is also an important instrument within the adjective part of antitrust proceedings before Portuguese courts by providing, inter alia, the rules applicable to access to evidence in Articles 266, 528, 535 and 612(2), ex officio seizure of documents in Articles 421 and 520, use of expert evidence in Article 568(1), protection of business secrets and legal privilege in Articles 519(3) and 534, documentary evidence in Article 523 et seq. and use of evidence from other proceedings in Articles 522 and 674-A. III EXTRATERRITORIALITY Article 45(1) of the CC establishes, as a general rule, that the substantive law applicable to tort liability is determined by the law of the country in which the main activity that caused the damage occurred.
+If the law of the country where the damage occurred considers the defendant liable, but the law of the country in which the activity took place does not, the former is applicable, as long as the defendant should have envisaged that his or her act or omission would result in damage.
 In situations involving a conflict of substantive laws, EU Regulation No. 864/2007 of 11 July 2007, on the law applicable to non-contractual obligations ('Rome II'), sets out, as a general rule (Article 4(1-2)), that the law applicable to a noncontractual obligation arising out of a tort will be the law of the country in which the damage occurs; this is the case irrespective of the country in which the event giving rise to the damage occurred and irrespective of the country or countries in which the indirect consequences of that event occur.
 However, where the party alleged to be liable and the party sustaining damage both have their usual residence in the same country at the time when the damage occurs, the law of that country will apply.
-In addition, specifically in relation to non-contractual obligations arising out of restrictions of competition, Article 6(3) of Rome II provides that (1) the law applicable to a noncontractual obligation arising out of a restriction of competition will be the law of the country where the market is, or is likely to be, affected; or (b) when the market is, or is likely to be, affected in more than one country, the party seeking compensation, who sues in the court of the domicile of the defendant, may instead choose to base its claim on the law of the competent court, provided that the market in that Member State is among those directly and substantially affected by the restriction of competition out of which the non-contractual obligation on which the claim is based arises.
-Where the claimant sues more than one defendant in that court in accordance with the applicable jurisdictional rules, it can only base its claim on the law of that court if the restriction of competition on which the claim against each of these defendants relies directly and substantially also affects the market in that court's EU Member State.

-Article 45(2) of the CC.
+In addition, specifically in relation to non-contractual obligations arising out of restrictions of competition, Article 6(3) of Rome II provides that (1) the law applicable to a noncontractual obligation arising out of a restriction of competition will be the law of the country where the market is, or is likely to be, affected; or (2) when the market is, or is likely to be, affected in more than one country, the party seeking compensation, who sues in the court of the domicile of the defendant, may instead choose to base its claim on the law of the competent court, provided that the market in that Member State is 10 Article 45(2) of the CC.